OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * leave
 * all other employment related activities.

 It is also unlawful for an employer to retaliate against you for asserting your rights under the ADA.
-The Act also protects you if you are a victim of discrimination because of your family, business, social or other relationship or association with an individual with a disability.
+The ADA also protects you if you are a victim of discrimination because of your family, business, social, or other relationship or association with an individual with a disability.

 ## Can an Employer Require Medical Examinations or Ask Questions About a Disability?